 Where is the Real Stone of Destiny?

 We have a king, and his name is Charles - Prince Charles, if you must know, which I can't stop calling him.
-I know it's wrong, but whenever "King Charles" gets mentioned I pause, just for a second, to figure out who they are talking about.
 Remember as a child forgetting the new year had come, and by sheer force of habit, writing the old year in your jotter on your first day back at school after Christmas?
 Well, it's like that.

 But though I'm not one for royalty, even I was aware of Charles' big day yesterday, with all the pomp and tradition of hundreds of years.
 There's the ride in a gold coach, Zadok the Priest, anointing by the archbishop, carrying the sword and sceptre and orb and wearing the crown.
 And there's something else he did, something that caused a lump of Perthshire sandstone to be taken out of Edinburgh Castle a few days earlier and be transported to London.
 The stone is the Stone of Destiny, and it had to be in Westminster Abbey specifically so Charles could sit on it.
 I'm sure the coronation would still be valid without it, but the stone is one of the oldest parts of the ceremony, having been in London since the late 13th century.